JonAbrams/next-redux-wrapper/README.md

 The object also includes all configuration as passed to `withSpace` if called with an object of configuration properties.

-**Use `withRootSpace` to wrap only top level pages!
+**Use `withSpace` to wrap only top level pages!
 All other components should keep using `subSpace(…)`**

 Although it is possible to create server or client specific logic in both `createRootSpace` function and `getInitialProps` it is highly recommended to not have different behaviour.
 This may cause errors and checksum mismatches which in turn will ruin the whole purpose of server rendering.

-I don't recommend to using `withRootSpace` in both top level pages and `_document.js` files, Next.JS [does not provide](https://github.com/zeit/next.js/issues/1267) a reliable way to determine the sequence when components will be rendered.
-So per Next.JS recommendation it is better to have just data-agnostic things in `_document` and wrap top level pages with another [HOC](https://medium.com/@franleplant/react-higher-order-components-in-depth-cf9032ee6c3e) that will use `withRootSpace`.
+I don't recommend to using `withSpace` in both top level pages and `_document.js` files, Next.JS [does not provide](https://github.com/zeit/next.js/issues/1267) a reliable way to determine the sequence when components will be rendered.
+So per Next.JS recommendation it is better to have just data-agnostic things in `_document` and wrap top level pages with another [HOC](https://medium.com/@franleplant/react-higher-order-components-in-depth-cf9032ee6c3e) that will use `withSpace`.

 ## Async data in `getInitialProps`